 Past service costs arising from plan amendments are recognized immediately.
-The finance amount on net retirement balances is included in Finance income (expense), net in our consolidated statements of earnings (loss).
+The finance amount on net retirement balances is included in finance income or expense in our consolidated statements of earnings.

 A gain or loss on settlement is recognized in earnings, calculated as the difference between the present value of the defined benefit obligation being settled, as determined on the date of settlement, and the settlement amount.